adewes/fdtd-ml/README.md

 # CUDA-based Finite Difference Time Domain (FDTD) Simulation

-Simulating electromagnetic (or acoustic) waves in a 2D or 3D environment allows us to generate data that we can use to train machine learning systems for s.
+Simulating electromagnetic (or acoustic) waves in a 2D or 3D environment allows us to generate data that we can use to train machine learning systems and/or design and optimize measurement devices.

 ## Basics